noahdbgarner/Python-Algorithms/README.md

 ### 1.2 Purpose

 Employ a robust habit for studying and learning algorithms quickly.
+Note: All of these algorithms are written on my whiteboard before being translated into runnable, testable code in the IDE.
+Google style docstrings.

 ## 2. Notes